quisquous/cactbot/docs/LogGuide.md

 ### Line 251 (0xFB): Debug

-Lines are printed, but with blank data.

 As network log lines, they often have information like this:
 `251|2019-05-21T19:11:02.0268703-07:00|ProcessTCPInfo: New connection detected for Process [2644]: 192.168.1.70:49413=>204.2.229.85:55021|909171c500bed915f8d79fc04d3589fa`

+ACT log lines are blank for this type.

 <a name="line252"></a>